In addition to literacy and learning, we also want to make positive contributions to the environment and the community.

 Our environmental credentials

-In 2020 we attained the Investors in the Environment Silver level (having achieved the Bronze the previous year).
+In 2021 we attained the Investors in the Environment Silver level.
 Now we’re working for the Green level.

 - We buy certified offsets from Forest Carbon to offset all our carbon emissions.

 - Wherever possible we now use online meetings with schools and local authorities rather than travelling.

 - When we need to travel, we go by train where possible, and we don’t fly within the UK.

 - We are cycle-friendly – we have indoor cycle storage and we operate the cycle to work scheme.

 - The refurbishment of our building won a Green Apple Award and we’ve made further improvements to reduce our energy use.